2019 has already seen some defaults from small, unrated bond issuers.

 When determining a company’s rating, the credit rating agency takes into account a myriad of factors to come up with a well-balanced view of credit risk.
 Leverage, cash flows, earnings, interest coverage ratio and other financial ratios are common indicators that the credit rating agency considers when assigning an investment grade to a specific security.

 When building a portfolio of bonds, comparing one bond to another is a fairly simple process thanks to credit ratings.
 Two bonds with the same rating, term and yield could be priced very close to each other, no matter the industry they operate in.
-This is very different to equities, where one research house will love a stock and and another will recommend selling it.
+This is very different to equities, where one research house will love a sector and another will recommend selling it.

 How do ratings relate to risk?

 The major risk of investing in bonds is the issuing company not repaying the principal or missing a coupon payment, this is known as a credit default.
 A credit default would have major ramifications for bond holders but also equity holders of a company.
 The share price would obviously fall if the company cannot meet its debt payments.

-How often do bonds default is the key question and that is where the credit ratings become very important.
+How often bond issuers default is the key question, and that is where the credit ratings become very important.
 The below table shows the global default rates from companies from 1981 – 2016.
-The default rate for 3-year Investment Grade bonds is 0.46%.
-Currently all XTBs are over Investment Grade bonds, although the terms may be longer than 3-years.
-Defaults in speculative grade bonds jump to 10.63% for the same term globally.
+The global default rate for 3-year Investment Grade bonds is 0.43%.
+Defaults in speculative grade bonds jump to 10.12% for the same term globally.
+The underlying bonds for all XTBs are currently investment grade, although the terms may be longer than 3-years.

 Investment Grade defaults in Australia have been very rare.
 In fact there have only been two in the past 30 years – Babcock & Brown and Pasminco.
 Many financial planning groups are happy for advisers to hold any Investment Grade bond, as the default risks are very low.
 Many advisers also look to include a spread of companies and bond terms.
 This further reduces the risk of the portfolio.

 Investment Grade bonds: Conclusion